-Angel Stadium of Anaheim is previously known as Anaheim Stadium, which is located in Anaheim, California.
-The stadium is also called by its unofficial nickname, The Big A. It has served as the Los Angeles Major League Baseball's home stadium and was also the home ground to the Los Angeles Rams of the National Football League from 1980 to 1994.
-Angel Stadium was host to the 1967 MLB All-Star Game, the first All-Star Game to be played on prime-time television.
-In 1979 other events like the motorcycle speedway hosted by Anaheim Stadium.
-The stadium also houses the studios and offices of the Angels' owned and operated flagship radio station.
-The stadium will host softball and baseball at the 2028 Summer Olympics.
-The stadium also offers food & beverages.
+Angel Stadium, formerly known as Anaheim Stadium, is also commonly called The Big A. It served as the home stadium for the Los Angeles Major League Baseball and the Los Angeles Rams of the National Football League from 1980 to 1994.
+Over the years, the stadium has hosted many events, including the 1967 MLB All-Star Game, which was the first All-Star Game to be aired during prime-time television, and the 1979 motorcycle speedway held at Anaheim Stadium.
+Additionally, the stadium houses the studios and offices of the Angels' owned and operated flagship radio station.
+Angel Stadium has been chosen as a venue for softball and baseball events at the 2028 Summer Olympics.
+Visitors to the stadium can enjoy various food and beverage options.

 Best Landmarks in Anaheim